Blackberry Almond Chocolate Chip Baked Oatmeal

 Instructions

-- In a large bowl stir together the oats, coconut sugar, cinnamon, cardamom, salt and collagen peptides.
-In a smaller bowl whisk together the almond milk, egg, vanilla and almond extracts.
+- In a large bowl stir together the oats, protein powder, cinnamon, cardamom, baking powder, and salt.
+In a smaller bowl whisk together the almond milk, maple syrup, egg, vanilla and almond extracts.
 Pour the wet ingredients in with the oats and stir together.

 - Stir in the blackberries, almonds and chocolate chips.
 Pour the mixture into the prepared baking dish and top with a few more almonds and chocolate chips if desired.
 Bake for 40-50 minutes or until lightly browned and set.
 Remove from the oven and let cool for 10 minutes.
 Serve with maple syrup.